yocontra/holla/README.md

 Ends the call (hangup and close connection)

+## releaseStream()

+Release use of the attached stream.
+Will make a users webcam light go off so they don't think you're spying.

+## mute()

+Mutes the local user's audio to the remote user

+## unmute()

+Unmutes the local user's audio to the remote user

 #### .ready(fn)

 Will call fn when the call has been connected and is ready to go or if it is already.